 The Admission Process

-Three criteria are required at the time of application: (1) A psychology grade point average of at least 3.40, (2) a grade of at least B+ in PSYC-3005*, and (3) an agreement with a faculty member to serve as your mentor.
+Three criteria are required at the time of application: (1) A psychology grade point average of at least 3.40, (2) a grade of at least B+ in PSYC-3005*or 2005, and (3) an agreement with a faculty member to serve as your mentor.
 Students lacking one or more of these criteria may submit a petition to the DMP Admission Committee Chair, Frederick Smyth (Director of Undergraduate Studies).

 The College of Arts and Sciences requires that students must complete their degree with a University GPA of at least 3.40 to graduate with distinction.

 Students with a GPA below 3.40 may submit a petition the Director of Undergraduate Studies.